diegoami/DA_ML_Capstone/solution.md

 <!-- All preprocessing steps have been clearly documented.
 Abnormalities or characteristics of the data or input that needed to be addressed have been corrected.
 If no data preprocessing is necessary, it has been clearly justified. -->

-The image dataset has been created extracting frames from video on youtube, and putting them in a directory - named like the category they belong with.
+The image dataset has been created extracting frames from video on youtube, and putting them in subdirectories named like the category they belong with.
 This is the main dataset I have been working with.
-These images have also been resized are in 320 x 180 format and RGB.
+These images have also been resized are in 320 x 180  RGB format .

-When training and predicting, the only pre-processing step that  is to resize images and change their mode to black and white.
-We do this when training the benchmark models, but when training the deep learning models we use the original images in color, 320x180.
+While training the benchmark models, images are transformed into grayscale and resized to 80 x 45, but when training the deep learning models we use the original images in color, 320x180.

  As these images originate from video games,  any kind of data augmentation such as mirrored or cropped images do not make sense.
 These images would not be produced by the game, as many GUI components are always in the same place.